Skip to navigation Skip to content

 If a customer advises they have not received their cheque payment:

-• obtain their bank account details and update them in Cuba
+• ask the customer for their bank account details and update them in Cuba

-• commence action to stop the cheque by sending an email to the Child Support Cash Management Team
+• send an email to the Child Support Cash Management Team to request the cheque be stopped

-When a cheque is stopped, the money is returned to the customer’s Cuba account.
-The payment will automatically be issued to the customer’s nominated bank account at the next available disbursement.
+When a cheque is stopped, the money is returned to the customer’s account.
+The payment is automatically issued to the customer’s nominated bank account at the next available disbursement.

-• if the original cheque was posted to the correct address a replacement cheque will not be issued
+• the cheque was posted to the correct address

-For example, if the cheque was stolen from the customer’s letter box or presented after they received the cheque, recovery is a matter between the customer, the financial institution and the person who negotiated the cheque.
+E.g., if the cheque was stolen from the customer’s letter box or presented after they received the cheque.
+Recovery is a matter between the customer, the financial institution and the person who deposited the cheque.

-However, the customer will be provided with information about the presentation.
-For presentation details of a cheque, email the Child Support Cash Management Team with the customer and disbursement details.
+Child Support can provide the presentation details about the cheque to the customer.
+To get the presentation details, email the Child Support Cash Management Team with the customer and disbursement details.

 Table 5